eniac-x-labs/linklayer/README.md

-# dapplink-contracts
+# linklayer

 ## Introduction

-This dapplink layer3 multi-staking protocol;
+This linklayer multi-staking protocol;

 ## How is work